ayogun/Final_Project-DevOps_Bootcamp/react-app/README.md

 #### S3

->Here is the link of my React App, if you would like to take a look at it:
+>Here is the link of my React App, however it is not available now(hit me up if you would like to grant access):

 >https://protein-bootcamp-prod.s3.eu-central-1.amazonaws.com/index.html